jwtly10/AlgoTrade4j/README.md

 ⚠️It is a bespoke implementation so may not be suitable for all use cases. ⚠️

+Application documentation can be found [here](https://jwtly10.github.io/AlgoTrade4j/)

 Here is a small video demo of the system.

 https://github.com/user-attachments/assets/dc23724b-5104-4816-a33a-532f44149c36

-The full documentation can also be found [here](documentation-link)

 ## Key Features: